Tropical Butterhorn Trees

-- For one tree, roll up one wedge from the wide end.
+- For 1 tree, roll up 1 wedge from the wide end.
 Place point side down near the top center of a greased baking sheet.
-Roll up two wedges; place in the second row with sides touching.
-Repeat, adding one roll per row, until tree has four rows.
+Roll up 2 wedges; place in the second row with sides touching.
+Repeat, adding 1 roll per row, until tree has 4 rows.
 Roll up another wedge and center below last row for the trunk.
 Repeat for second tree, using 11 more wedges and a second baking sheet.
-Roll up remaining two wedges; place one on each baking sheet.
+Roll up remaining 2 wedges; place 1 on each baking sheet.

 - Cover and let rise in a warm place until doubled, about 40 minutes.
-Bake at 350° for 18-22 minutes or until golden brown.
+Bake at 350° or until golden brown 18-22 minutes.
 Remove to wire racks.

 The first time I tried this recipe, I followed the directions, except for making the tree part.
 They were good, but I wanted to try them again.
 The second time, I made them same way that I make cinnamon rolls, letting the dough rise 2 hours instead of 45 minutes.
 The results were phenomenal.
 I think when I make this, I will just make it like I'm making cinnamon rolls.
 It is easier.

 Dec 22, 2010

 This is very similar to a recipe I have from my mom from years ago - if you like orange and coconut, you will love it!
 I have never made it into a Christmas tree but am going to try it for Christmas breakfast.
 My family loves these and they disappear as fast as they are made!